zacharyyamaoka/DE3-Audio/docs/intro.rst

 Real Data Generation
 *********************

+The best data is data taken from the actually test distribution.
+To generate this dataset, I set up the dummy head and projector as it would be setup on the installation day.
+I then created a display that would point to a random heading and let a python script run that captured a sound recording every 30s.
+Essentially: the computer would tell the person where to stand, the person would move to that location while making sound, then the computer would capture a sound recording.

+The great advantage was that we were capturing the sound features specific to the dummy head we would use in the installation.
+ITD, IDL and especially the HRTF are greatly affected by the shape of the head, body and the ears.
+The most realistic dataset we could have generated in 3D Tune-In would have utlised the publicly available Kemar HRTF, and then we would have used the Kemar in the installation.
+Instead we generated a fair amount of syntetic data using the incorrect HRTF, and then fine tuned our model using a large amount of real data recorded on the actually head.

 Different Data Types
 *********************

+Thought was given to what type of sound to use in the data generation.
+Intially we:

+* *Used the same sound.* The model would require less capciacity to localize one sound as suppose to learning to detect the features on man different types of sound.

+* *Use constant dB sound*.
+If the sound level is kept the same, then the model could learn to predict distance

 Data pre processing
 Data all the same
-Normalize but loose distance information. keep the relative information
+Normalize but loose distance information. keep the relative information different label types
+Clipping the clips to be of approiate length.
+The features are very small we are trying to caputure.

 CNN, changed the regression to classifier